sysown/proxysql_mysqlbinlog/README.md

-# ProxySQL MySQl Binlog reader
+# ProxySQL - MySQL Binlog Reader

 MySQL Binlog reader and parser to be used with ProxySQL